 - Strategic Investment Decision-Making

 - Dr Irma Malafronte

 - Dr Moataz Elmassri

 - Dr Rodrigo Silva de Souza

-- Mahmoud Jastaniah (Supervisors: Prof. Busco, Dr. Elmassri)
+- Mahmoud Jastaniah (Supervisors: Prof. Busco, Dr. Malafronte, Dr. Elmassri)

-- Simon Jewell (Supervisors: Prof. Harris, Dr. Louth)
+- Tingting Song (Supervisors: Prof. Harris, Dr Malafronte)

-- Tingting Song (Supervisors: Prof. Harris, Dr. Puwanenthiren)
+- Sendem Badam (Supervisors: Prof. Harris, Dr. Malafronte)